wp-plugins/security-guard/Readme.txt

 **Configuring maximum number of user accounts to perform brute-force attacks on**

-By default Security Ninja tests only the first 25 users (starting from administrators) when doing brute-force attacks.
+By default Security Guard tests only the first 25 users (starting from administrators) when doing brute-force attacks.
 This limit is imposed to be sure we don't kill the database while doing the attack.

 If you want to test more or all users open security-guard.php and change the line #20 which defines this limit.